sashs/Ropper/README.md

       --chain <generator>   Generates a ropchain [generator parameter=value[ parameter=value]]
       -b <badbytes>, --badbytes <badbytes>
-                            Set bytes which should not contains in gadgets --nocolor             Disables colored output
+                            Set bytes which should not be contained in gadgets --nocolor             Disables colored output
       --clear-cache         Clears the cache